Finteckinfo/FinPro/docs/whitepaper/FIN_WHITEPAPER.md

 Some documentation refers to “1 FIN = 1 USDT”.
 A DEX pool + liquidity **does not guarantee a peg** by itself.

-If a stable value is required, FinERP should implement one of:
+If a stable value is required, FinPro should implement one of:

 - A managed treasury/market-making policy
 - A stablecoin-backed redemption mechanism